kfkhalili/x-ray-trust/docs/LINKEDIN_ARTICLE.md

 - Open source builds trust (users can verify the code)
 - Legal compliance requires human review (AI can create templates, but lawyers need to verify)
 - Jurisdiction matters (German tax law, GDPR requirements differ from US)
+- Pricing strategy needs human judgment (I can suggest, but you know your market)
+- Consistency across files is hard for AI (we found pricing mismatches across 5 files)

 **For me:**